 For the circular motion of the target, we tune the gains by increasing $K$ and decreasing $K_T$ such that the hexa-rotors can track the target while maintaining the desired separation (see Case 3, Table \ref{tab3}).
-For a smaller inter-hexa-rotor bound, the gain $K$ is significantly reduced to ensure the hexa-rotors maintain the desired bounds (see Case 4, Tables \ref{tab2}, \ref{tab3}). {The control inputs eventually converge to the target velocity for the straight-line motion of the target.
+For a smaller inter-hexa-rotor bound, the gain $K$ is significantly reduced to ensure that the hexa-rotors maintain the desired safe bounds (see Case 4, Tables \ref{tab2}, \ref{tab3}). {The control inputs eventually converge to the target velocity for the straight-line motion of the target.
 For circular motion of the target, the control inputs and UAV-target distance errors show a periodic nature, which is attributed to the associated target acceleration.
 The bounds on the inter-UAV distance tracking provide the necessary margin to accommodate for sensor noise and unmodeled dynamics in the control design and analysis while preserving the cyclic order of the UAVs in the formation.
-The cyclic order of the UAVs and target in the formation is preserved with BLF-control in both the cases of target motion.} The results of BLF-control for Case 1 and for straight and circular motion of the target are presented in Figs. \ref{ROS_sim_circle_straight} and \ref{str-circ-ros-traj}.
+The cyclic order of the UAVs and target in the formation is preserved with BLF-control in both the cases of target motion.} The results of BLF-control for Case 1 and for the straight and circular motion of the target are presented in Figs. \ref{ROS_sim_circle_straight} and \ref{str-circ-ros-traj}.
 The ROS and numerical simulation videos are available at \url{https://youtu.be/-mXJm23ZQmE}.